 Independent Animal Research Project (40 credits)

-This programme also provides an ideal platform to study Level 7 (Masters) programmes specialising in a wide variety of subjects such as Conservation, Animal Management or Animal Behaviour.
+This course also provides an ideal platform to study Level 7 (Masters) courses specialising in a wide variety of subjects such as Conservation, Animal Management or Animal Behaviour.

 This qualification is awarded by the University of Derby.

 A mature student is planning to combine animal management training with holistic skills to launch her own equine therapy business.